refinajs/refina/docs/guide/essentials/list.md

 ## The Key Generator {#key-generator}

-The second parameter of `_.for` is a key generator, which is used to generate keys for the items.
+The second parameter of `_.for` is a key generator, which is used to generate keys for each item.

-The key generator can be a function in the form of `(item, index) => key`, or a string which means the name of the property of the item to be used as the key.
+The key generator can be a function in the form of `(item, index) => key`, or the key of the property to be used as the key.

-There are also some built-in key generators:
+There are also two provided key generators:

 - `bySelf`: use the item itself as the key.
 - `byIndex`: use the index of the item as the key.